section-engineering-education/engineering-education/Introduction-to-Grails-Development-with-Intellij/index.md

 ### taglib folder

-Folder contain tags and developers can be able to add their own tags.
-Tags help im compressing GSP code since helps in the re-use of code
+This folder contains tags and developers can be able to add their own tags.
+Tags help in compressing GSP code since helps in the re-use of code

 ### utils folder

-in this folder we can put utility Groovy classes.
+in this folder, we can put utility Groovy classes.

 ### views folder